 - Once the personal representative receives all claims, they need to determine if there is enough money to pay the debts.
 Some debts have priority such as federal and estate taxes; then probate costs; then funeral costs and lastly creditors.
-It should be noted if the personal representative has enough money in the estate and there are sufficient funds set aside to pay the administration expenses, Probate Code Section 11421 requires the personal representative to pay the decedent’s funeral expenses, expenses of decedent’s last illness, family allowance and wage claims.
+It should be noted if the personal representative has enough money in the estate and there are sufficient funds set aside to pay the administrative expenses, Probate Code Section 11421 requires the personal representative to pay the decedent’s funeral expenses, costs of decedent’s last illness, family allowance, and wage claims.
 It is usually best to wait until the credit claim period has expired before paying other types of debts.

 - Pay all valid claims.
 This would include credit card debts, utility bills, and other items.

 What Happens If There Is Not Enough Money in the Estate?

 If the estate does not have enough money, the personal representative may have to prorate the amount left between similar creditors.
 Remember, some creditors have priority, so this apportionment only occurs within creditor “groups.”
 Here is an example.
 An estate has $60,000 in debt. $20,000 is owed in taxes, $10,000 for funeral expenses and $30,000 in general creditors.
 The estate only has $35,000 available to pay debts.
 The $20,000 tax debt is paid first, then the $10,000 funeral expenses, leaving only $5,000 to divide between the general creditors.
 In some insolvent estates, the general creditors may receive nothing.

 As mentioned above, if you are not sure about the decedent’s debts, wait until the end of the claim filing period before paying any claims.
 Then you will know the exact total of the creditor’s claims filed.
 Remember, the claim filing period ends either four months after the court clerk issues Letters OR sixty days after mailing the Notice of Administration, whichever occurs last.